hw35/Calculator_CPU/README.md

 # Calculator_CPU
-* A 32-bit MIPS processor that supports calculator code in Mars
+* A 32-bit MIPS processor that supports calculator code in MARS
 * Affords addition, subtraction, multiplication, division
 * The hardware part of the Project_Calculator repository